Battle of Ishibashiyama: After the battle

 The following day, the 24th, the Ōba army continued their pursuit, and the remnants of Yoritomo's army fiercely resisted in the mountains.
 Yoritomo himself fought with bow and arrow, demonstrating his exceptional archery skills.
 The scattered samurai of Yoritomo's army gradually gathered around him, and Yoritomo, standing on a fallen tree, rejoiced at their return.
 Doi Sanemitsu suggested that with so many people, escape would be impossible; since this was his territory, he would risk his life to hide Yoritomo alone, and everyone else should go their separate ways and await an opportunity for revenge.
 They all agreed, shedding tears as they parted ways.
 Hōjō Tokimasa and his second son, Yoshitoki, headed towards Kai Province, while his eldest son, Munetoki, took a different route, but Munetoki was surrounded and killed along the way.

 The Ōba army thoroughly searched the mountains.
 In the army of Ōba, there was a samurai named Kajiwara Kagetoki who knew the whereabouts of Yoritomo but, out of compassion, concealed it.
 He guided Kagechika and others, telling them that there were no footprints on this mountain and that the mountain opposite looked suspicious, thus saving Yoritomo's life.
 Because of this, Kagetoki was later highly favored by Yoritomo.
 The Shishido Cave in Sugiyama, Doi (present-day Yugawara), is said to be the legendary site associated with this episode; it acquired that name from a bird called a "shishito" that suddenly flew out of the cave, leading Yoritomo's pursuers to believe there were no people there.

-The Miura forces, which had been unable to join the Moritomo troops due to flooding caused by heavy rain, turned back when they learned of Yoritomo's defeat.
+The Miura forces, which had been unable to join the Yoritomo troops due to flooding caused by heavy rain, turned back when they learned of Yoritomo's defeat.
 Taira soldiers and their allies pursued them to Kinugasa Castle, where they overwhelmed the Miura Clan, who were forced to abandon the castle and scatter in all directions.

 Yoritomo and his followers were sheltered by Gyōjitsu, the head priest of Hakone Shrine, before Yoritomo fled by sea from Cape Manazuru to the Bōsō Peninsula in Awa Province in the south of present-day Chiba Prefecture on September 28, 1180.
 When Yoritomo stopped in the Ebado area of present-day Isumi on the Bōsō Peninsula, he was deeply moved when a local farmer offered him a bundle of straw to sit on as a cushion while he rested on a small hill.
 He then bestowed the surname "Ichikawa" (meaning "one straw") upon the farmer.